WillianFuks/pyClickModels/README.md

 ## Contributing

 Contributions are very welcome!
-Also, if you find bugs, please report them.
+Also, if you find bugs, please report them :).